alainw68/ENIDownloader/README.md

 - your cookie value __ENI\_Editions_Portail__: **line 31**
 2. Execute `~/[...]/ENIDownloader-master $ npm run crawl`
 - Check pdf in **./docs/** directory.
 If a file is < than 3ko, crawl failed.
 Check the number in the file name, uncomment lines 43/47, change the number, and back to step 1 : URL can change for the same book.
-3. Execute `~/[...]/ENIDownloader-master $ npm run merge` to merge all pdf files in a single file.
-4. Optionally, you can execute `~/[...]/ENIDownloader-master $ npm run fix-footer` to remove footer and add a right "Page x of x" :)
+3. Execute `~/[...]/ENIDownloader-master $ npm run merge` to merge all pdf files in a single file, to remove footer and add a right "Page x of x" :)

 Contribution
 -----